 The Vital Importance of Preventing Parvovirus in Pups

+How do dogs get parvo?
 The gastrointestinal (GI) illness is caused by exposure to vomit, fecal matter, or surfaces and clothing that contain the infective organisms.
 The incubation period of the infection is four to 14 days, and infected dogs can start transmitting the virus before they show clinical signs.
-Canine parvovirus is ready to invade unprotected dogs wherever dogs gather—including dog parks, boarding kennels, and even backyards where the virus can linger in the environment for years—so early vaccination is vital.
+Canine parvovirus is ready to invade unprotected dogs wherever dogs gather—including dog parks, boarding kennels, and even backyards where the virus can linger in the environment for long periods of time—so early vaccination is vital.

 "Parvovirus causes gastrointestinal signs—vomiting and foul diarrhea, which is usually bloody and liquid," says Kathryn Primm, DVM, of Applebrook Animal Hospital in Ooltewah, Tenn.
 "I most often see it in pups aged 5 to 6 months that did not complete the recommended vaccine schedule."